 Identified projects on the planning horizon are significant, with several strongly reliant on a level of budgeted capital spending, including from local government.
 These include but are not limited to:

 Other Epic Trail projects (DOC, TDC, NCC, other interests)

-The formation of the MTB Trails Trust (MTBTT) is designed to be a vehicle for Project Management and delivery of further MTB and multi-use trail opportunities in the Top of the South region.
-The Trust is set up to operate in a professional environment between funders, Land Managers and experienced trail build deliverers.
-It will also create the opportunity to attract bequests and donations which will contribute to an on-going maintenance programme for the community trail network.
-At present the MTBTT has two people who are for all intents and purposes working full time (on a voluntary basis) on project management and implementation of the various trail projects.
+The formation of the MTB Trails Trust (MTBTT) is designed to be a vehicle for delivery of further MTB and multi-use trail opportunities in the Top of the South region.
+It will also create the opportunity to attract bequests and donations which will contribute to an on-going maintenance programme for the community trail network on a long term basis.

 The MTBTT forms a single point of contact with all Land Managers so there are clear understandings of expectation and specification for Trust projects.
 The MTBTT is run by a board of Trustees tasked with matching Land Managers' expectations with the broader community’s desires.
 It is also an organisation which will generate its own funding sources, ideally matching public capital project funding with supplemental investment.
 Any project work, once specified and approved by the respective Land Managers could be contracted to the MTBTT to project manage from start to project completion, with any ongoing maintenance also factored into the project brief.

 The MTBTT will also generate detailed project proposals, in consultation with the community where necessary to ensure the best fit between Land Managers expectations and the broader community.

 The MTBTT complements the work the Nelson Tasman Cycle Trails Trust is currently doing with the development of the Great Taste Trail, filling a large void in the off-road trails space currently only loosely held and networked together.